 ANTH 200.
 Introduction to African Societies.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
-This course introduces the student to the African continent, its peoples and cultures.
+The course introduces student to the African continent, its peoples and cultures.
 It covers such general characteristics as the physical and geographical features, climate, topography, traditional economies, languages, religions, social systems and other cultural features that are traditional to its people.
 Crosslisted as: AFAM 200/INTL 200.

 ANTH 210.
 Biological Anthropology.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
 Prerequisite: ANTH/INTL 103.
 Explores the disciplinary subfield of biological anthropology.
 Emphasis on the history and study of humans as biological organisms.
-Topics include genetic, social and ecological determinants of variation in human growth and biological diversity, as well as human adaptation and adaptability, disease, diet, and nutrition.
+Topics include genetic, social and ecological determinants of variation in human growth and biological diversity, as well as human adaptation and adaptability, disease, diet and nutrition.

 ANTH 220.
 Cultural Anthropology.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
 Prerequisite: ANTH/INTL 103.
 Explores the disciplinary subfield of social and cultural anthropology.
 Provides an overview of key themes and theories in the subject, as well as the analytical and methodological tools to critically consider cultural difference, social organization and social change, with reference to a representative range of culture areas and the empirical fields studied by cultural anthropologists.

 ANTH 230.
 Anthropological Linguistics.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
 Prerequisite: ANTH/INTL 103.
 Explores the disciplinary subfield of anthropological linguistics.
 Emphasis is on the interactions between language and culture from a comparative perspective, as well as the relationship between language and social identities and relationships.
 Also an introduction to the field's methodology, research techniques, analytical tools and their applications.

 ANTH 250.
 Death: Myth and Reality.
 3 Hours.